 Mike was working (at Field Enterprises Educational Corporation) and living with his parents in their apartment on Michigan Avenue, in Evanston.
 His life away from work was playing a little tennis in a park along the lake and Touch Football on Sundays at that park.
 He got to know several men in these activities, but had no social interaction beyond thoser sports.
 Other than that, he went to work and stayed home: no dating.

-One of the guys he played football with, Art Pratt, happened to mention he was about to rent a house in Evanston and was looking for 1 or 2 guys to share the place.
+One of the guys he played football with, Art Platt, mentioned he was about to rent a house in Evanston and was looking for 1 or 2 guys to share the place.
 Mike was interested in such a life change, so he agreed to move there with Art.
-They also found another guy, named David Guthrie, to share the house with them.
+They found another guy, named David Guthrie, to share the house with them.
 Soon the 3 were buying some used furniture and moving in.

 Art seemed to have connections with women, but that didn't "spill over" to Mike, who still wasn't dating.
 Several times Mike ventured into a "singles mixer" that was held on Friday evenings in a restaurant high atop the Merchandise Mart, and although he had a few followup dates with several girls he met there, nothing developed from that.
 He dated one girl, Ann Spoelstra, a few times, enjoying her company (and knowledge of nice restaurants), but she was Catholic, and Mike saw no future there.
 Mike spent considerable money on dates with her, and he eventually "chalked it off" to (dining) experience he needed.
 His first glass of wine with shared with Ann...

 His roommates planned a party there, and they held it in the fall of 1960.
 It was then that Mike met Libby Payne...and the rest is history.